-Having a soundproof recording studio room is not a necessity when it comes to recording, but it certainly helps to get the most true and accurate sound from an instrument.
+Having a soundproofed recording studio room is not a necessity when it comes to recording, but it certainly helps to get the most true and accurate sound from an instrument.
 The sound source should be the only influence of the recording.
-Different-size rooms that aren t soundproofed can alter the way an instrument or vocal sounds.
+Different-size rooms that aren't soundproofed can alter the way an instrument or vocal sounds.
 Generally, you don t want the record the echo of the sound source or pick up any other unwanted noise that may be coming from outside the room.

 While soundproofing is preferred, it is not always feasible.
 A kit made with Auralex, a room-dampening material, can cost upward of $500.
 That s essentially $500 for pieces of foam.
 There are far less expensive ways to soundproof your audio recording studio.
 Here are some more affordable methods and materials to dampen a room's sound-reflection qualities.